bonusbits/cfn_launcher/README.md

 ### Run CFNL
 1. Open Terminal
-2. Change to this directory<br>
+2. Change to this directory

     ```bash
     cd /path/to/clone/cfn-launcher/
     ```
-3. Run script and point to a config yaml file<br>
+3. Run script and point to a config yaml file

     ```bash
     # Create Stack
     /path/to/cfn_launcher/cfn-launcher.sh -c /path/to/cfnl_configs/my-launcher-config.yml